SulaimanSayyed21/h446Alevel/Readme.md

 > git cm "initial commit: express app generated using express cli setting templating engine as ejs"
 ```

-- Note: in above command `git aa` and `git cm` are git aliases set to ease the work, the details of these shortcuts is provided in the [Appendix](#appendix).
+- Note: in above command `git aa` and `git cm` are git aliases set to ease the work, the details of these shortcuts is provided in the [Appendix-B](#appendix-b).

 - Taking a git log shows the out put of repo state.